imsc-rosetta/imsc-rosetta-specification/faq.md

   These include _r_default, p_font1, p_font2, ds_fg_xxxx, dp_boxedxxxx, dp_ghostboxedxxxx, dp_outlinexxxx, dp_dropxxxx

-  _r_default is used to define the default subtitle area, and line quantisztion, plus the initial font size.  (e.g. a height of 80%, fontSize of 0.5666rh, lineHeight of 125%, when combined hints to 12 'rows', or 11 positions which a region edge could adopt).
+  _r_default is used to define the default subtitle area, and line quantisation, plus the initial font size.  (e.g. a height of 80%, fontSize of 0.5666rh, lineHeight of 125%, when combined hints to 12 'rows', or 11 positions which a region edge could adopt).

   p_font1 and p_font2 can be used to select a font family, size, and lineHeight, for use with up to two fonts on a line by line basis.